k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

   ![normal dist](images/uniform_dist_example2.png)

 - **Weighted** distribution returns a value from the list, based on the value's weight.
 Weighted distribution uses a 'weights' map, where the keys are the results and the values are positive numbers indicating the entry's weight as a proportion of the whole list.
-Both, the distributed values and the weights, need to be populated manually.
+Both the distributed values and the weights need to be populated manually.

   Example: